Gilbert Ledward: Career

 In 1913 Ledward won both the British Prix de Rome scholarship for sculpture and the Royal Academy's travelling award and gold medal.
 During the summer of 1914, he travelled throughout Italy, producing sketchbooks now held by the Royal Academy of Arts, but his travels were ended by the outbreak of the Great War at the end of August.
 He was commissioned into the Royal Garrison Artillery and was later mentioned in despatches.
 In 1917 he was fighting in Italy, and in April 1918 he was recalled to England, to be seconded to the Ministry of Information as a war artist.
 He produced reliefs for the Imperial War Museum, generally of soldiers in action.

 After the war, he was greatly in demand as a sculptor of war memorials.
 From 1927 to 1929 he was professor of sculpture at the Royal College of Art.

 In 1934 he established a company called 'Sculptured Memorials and Headstones', which promoted better design of memorials in English churchyards.
 The firm's supporters included Eric Gill and Edwin Lutyens.
 In 1936, Ledward designed four sculpted allegorical figures on the front of The Adelphi Building facing the River Thames in London.

 In 1937 Ledward was elected a Royal Academician, having been an associate of the Royal Academy since 1932.
 He was seen as loyal to the values of the Academy, a defender of its academic traditions, but also ready to support good modern work.
 From 1954 to 1956 he was president of the Royal Society of British Sculptors and in 1956 was appointed an Officer of the Order of the British Empire.
 In 1956 he became a trustee of the Royal Academy.

 Output

 Drilled in late nineteenth-century conventions, Ledward remained loyal to representational art.
 He was strong in composition, less conventional than Gill and less radical than Jagger, and was seen as representing the sculptural establishment.

 In 1913 he gained his first major commission, a stone calvary for the church of Bourton-on-the-Water.
 An early figure in bronze, called Awakening, can be seen in Ropers Garden on the Chelsea Embankment.

-Ledward's commissions for war memorials after the Great War of 1914 to 1918 included bronze sculptures for H. Chalton Bradshaw's Guards Memorial in Horse Guards Parade, London (1922-1925);
+Ledward's commissions for war memorials after the First World War included bronze sculptures for H. Chalton Bradshaw's Guards Memorial in Horse Guards Parade, London (1922-1925);